fareasthospitality/webapps/listman/README.md

-# List Manager
+# List Manager ("listman")
-- For report recipients to subscribe/unsubscribe to mailing lists.
+- For report recipients to self subscribe/unsubscribe to mailing lists.
+- Exposed through a REST API.
+Call it with HTTP GET.